Azure-Samples/active-directory-verifiable-credentials-dotnet/1. asp-net-core-api-idtokenhint/README.md

 ## Troubleshooting

 ### Did you forget to provide admin consent?
-This is needed for confidential apps
+This is needed for confidential apps.
 If you get an error when calling the API `Insufficient privileges to complete the operation.`, this is because the tenant administrator has not granted permissions to the application.
 See step 6 of 'Register the client app' above.